 Dipolar molecules under a microscope

 The goal of this experiment is the synthesis and investigation of ultracold KCs molecules.
 Thanks to their large electric dipole moment, chemical stability, and the option to switch between bosonic and fermionic isotopes, they can provide a versatile platform for the study of dipolar quantum physics and novel states of matter.
-As it is done in the case of RbCs, we are aiming to synthesise our molecules using the technique of Feshbach association, followed by a stimulated Raman adiabatic passage (STIRAP), which has been demonstrated to transfer molecules to their absolute ground state with high efficiency.
-Currently, our work focuses on two main tasks: developing an optimal scheme for simultaneous cooling of potassium (K) and cesium (Cs) atoms, and building an upgraded version of the vacuum setup, which is going to house a high-voltage electrode setup and a high-resolution microscope objective.
+As it has been done in the case of RbCs, we are synthesizing our molecules using the technique of Feshbach association, followed by a stimulated Raman adiabatic passage (STIRAP), which has been demonstrated to transfer molecules to their absolute ground state with high efficiency in other experiments.
+Currently, our work focuses on two main tasks: optimising the production of ground-state KCs molecules, and building an upgraded version of the vacuum setup, which is going to house a high-voltage electrode setup and a high-resolution microscope objective.
 These improvements will allow us to control the dipolar interactions between molecules using electric fields, and image individual sites of an optical lattice into which the molecules will be loaded.

 Fundings: ERC and FWF